AsMaNick/Domain-Auto-Finder/README.md

 The program DAFi is a useful tool for the analysis of single-crystal X-ray diffraction data from polycrystalline samples, as its algorithm finds subsets of reflections in the reciprocal space belonging to the distinct crystallites.

 ## License and Citation
 This repository can be used only for personal/research/non-commercial purposes.
-For commercial requests, please contact us directly at matvej909@gmail.com or aslandukov.andrii@uni-bayreuth.de.
+For commercial requests, please contact us directly at matvej909@gmail.com or andrii.aslandukov@uni-bayreuth.de.
 Please cite the following paper if you use this repository:

 ```
-A Aslandukov, M Aslandukov, L Dubrovinsky, N Dubrovinskaia,
+A. Aslandukov, M. Aslandukov, L. Dubrovinsky, N. Dubrovinskaia,
 "Domain Auto Finder (DAFi) program: the analysis of single-crystal X-ray diffraction data from polycrystalline samples",
 J. Appl.
 Crystallogr., 2022, submitted
 ```